 Intermediary 1 has a contract to supply a client with workers.
 Intermediary 1 has separate individual contracts with intermediaries 2, 3 and 4 to supply workers.

 Intermediary 1 must get all the information they have to include in their report to HMRC from intermediaries 2, 3 and 4.

 2. Personal service companies

-One-person limited companies, or personal service companies (PSC), that only supply a client with one worker don’t have to send reports to HMRC.
+One-person limited companies, or personal service companies (PSC), that only supply a client with one worker do not have to send reports to HMRC.

 A PSC is an intermediary if they supply more than one worker, a substitute or other labour including any subcontracted workers.
-If the PSC operates PAYE on the workers’ payments, they don’t have to send reports to HMRC.
+If the PSC operates PAYE on the workers’ payments, they do not have to send reports to HMRC.

-If the PSC doesn’t operate PAYE on the workers’ payments, they will have to send reports.
+If the PSC does not operate PAYE on the workers’ payments, they will have to send reports.

 If the PSC is supplied through an intermediary: